 In the Statement of Revenues, Expenses, and Changes in Net Position, operating and nonoperating expenses are displayed by natural classifications, such as salaries and wages, benefits, and supplies and materials.
 The table below summarizes operating and nonoperating expenses by program or function such as instruction, research, and academic support.
-The following table lists operating and nonoperating expenses by program for the year ending June 30, 2022.
+The following table lists operating and nonoperating expenses by program for the year ended June 30, 2023.